How to Bet on the NHL in PA

 Overtime does count when it comes to NHL betting, unless stated otherwise by the sportsbook you bet with.

 Shootouts count for NHL betting in terms of wins and losses.
 For totals and puck line bets teams that win in a shootout are credited with one additional goal in the final tally.

-PA sportsbooks and the third-party oddsmakers many employ set NHL lines based on several factors.
+Pennsylvania sportsbooks and the oddsmakers they employ set NHL lines based on several factors.
 This includes everything from specific scheduling and game location to the historical matchup and recent performance data.
 Basic NHL odds principles are also applied.
-These include everything from the fact most games are close with fewer than five goals scored on average.

 The NHL Stanley Cup playoffs determine the league champion and Stanley Cup winner.
 It consists of four rounds of best-of-seven series.

-PA sportsbooks allow you to place bets on who will win each series, each conference, and ultimately the Stanley Cup.
-Plus, PA sportsbooks offer a variety of betting markets for each individual game in a series.
+Pennsylvania sportsbooks allow you to place bets on who will win each series, each conference, and ultimately the Stanley Cup.
+Plus, sportsbooks offer a variety of betting markets for each individual game in a series.